 You or your partner (if you have one) may be entitled to receive Child Benefit if, for example, you have a new baby or if another child comes to live with you.

 You or your partner should fill in a Child Benefit claim form for your new child.
-This is because entitlement to receive Child Benefit:
+This is because entitlement to Child Benefit can help protect your entitlement to:

 So you should still fill in a Child Benefit claim form even if you: